harness/developer-hub/docs/continuous-delivery/manage-deployments/deployment-faqs.md

 Test the pipeline in the target project to ensure it is working as expected.

-### How to trigger a pipeline on a pipeline completion
+### How to trigger a pipeline on a pipeline completion?

 You can add the curl command from the trigger at the last step of the current pipeline to trigger the next pipeline.

-### what is the pipeline retry interval in Harness
+### what is the pipeline retry interval in Harness?

 When you set the failure strategy to Retry Step, you can specify the retry count for a step or all steps in the stage.
 [Doc](https://developer.harness.io/docs/continuous-delivery/x-platform-cd-features/executions/step-and-stage-failure-strategy/#retry-count-expression)

-###  How to ensure a stage with a step group appears before a stage with a deployment of kubernetes
+###  How to ensure a stage with a step group appears before a stage with a deployment of kubernetes?

 You can create a OPA policy to ensure this.